jsw68/ZmanimAPI/README.md

 2. URL/lat/lon/date - Same as number 1, except there is an optional date string at the end.
 This date should be in the form YYYY-MM-DD.
 3. URL/us/zip_code - This gives the Zmanim for the area with the zip code of zip_code.
 4. URL/us/zip_code/date - Same as number 3 except with an optional date string at the end in the form YYY-MM-DD.

-#### ToDo
-1. Add API view and regular view for cities outside of the search function.
-1. Nicer errors, less errors

-#### Contact
-To contact the author: 2022.j.wainberg@shalhevet.org